Instruction for Ceramic Sculpture

 Modelling and carving, wet and dry clay

-The skillful use of clay relates a great deal to becoming aware of, and using the various stages of wetness and dryness the clay.
+The skillful use of clay relates a great deal to becoming aware of, and using the various stages of wetness and dryness of the clay.

-The softest clay allows the most spontaneous, imaginative sculpting, as it is responsive to the most subtle, and also accidental of movements.
-This sensual response to the smooth clay triggers and thereby transfers images, thoughts and emotions- that often appear “new”, and original – out into the material world.
-However, at this early stage, the form can easily loose shape, and does not accept harder tools.
-Hand movements have to use very little pressure and be careful; this stage encourages stroking motions.
-Pinching out shapes should be avoided, as the clay becomes too thin, frayed and brittle.
+The softest clay allows the most spontaneous, fast and imaginative sculpting, as it is responsive to the most subtle, and even accidental of movements.
+This sensual and tactile response to the smooth clay triggers images, thoughts and emotions, thus creating forms that often appear “new”, and original .

 Harder clay can both be gently slapped with a wooden bat into shape, and carved, cut and filed; wire tools peel away layers of clay, like with a potato peeler.